SteliosGian/covid_cases/README.md

 This is a Python voice assistant that retrieves the total number of cases and deaths as well as the total number of cases and deaths per country.

+This repository is created mainly to test different technologies and frameworks for personal practice.

 ## Instructions

 Run the <b>main.py</b> file and talk to ask the number of cases or deaths. <br>